REmatchChile/REmatch/README.md

 # REmatch: An information extraction tool for regular document spanners

-This implementation is based on the paper `Constant delay algorithms for regular document spanners` by Fernando Florenzano, Cristian Riveros, Martín Ugarte, Stijn Vansummeren and Domagoj Vrgoč.
+This implementation is based on the paper `REmatch: a regex engine for finding all matches` by Cristian Riveros, Nicolar Van Sint Jan and Domagoj Vrgoč.

-### Directory structure
+## Directory structure

 The C++ implementation is under `/src` folder.

-The `/exp` folder contains different experiments to compare our library with others.

 The `/tests` folder contains all the automatic tests for our code.

+The `/scripts` folder contains multiple useful scripts for setting up the project.

 ### Build instructions

-The setup of CMake, Catch2, boost and g++-11 on a clean ubuntu system can be done using the script `setup_cpp_to_execute_rematch.sh`
+The setup of CMake, Catch2, boost and g++-11 on a clean ubuntu system can be done using the script `setup/ubuntu/setup_cpp_to_execute_rematch.sh`

-Use the script "run_and_execute.sh" to build and run the tests.
+Other scripts are self explanatory.

 If you want to use a debugger such as `gdb`, then you should add `-DCMAKE_BUILD_TYPE=Debug` in the first CMake command.